seamapper/GMRTdownloader/MAC_APP_BUILD_INSTRUCTIONS.md

 1. Use an online converter like:
    - https://cloudconvert.com/ico-to-icns
    - https://convertio.co/ico-icns/
-2. Upload your `mgds.ico` file
+2. Upload your `GMRT-logo2020.ico` or `GMRT-logo2020.png` file
-3. Download the converted `mgds.icns` file
+3. Download the converted `GMRT-logo2020.icns` file
 4. Place it in the `media/` directory

 ### Option 3: Using sips (macOS built-in, simpler)